Q: What is Skin Cancer?

 Q: What is basal cell carcinoma?

 A: Basal cell carcinoma is often mistaken for a sore that does not heal and usually presents itself as a raised, smooth, pearly bump on the sun-exposed skin of the head, neck or shoulders.
-Sometimes small blood vessels can be seen within the tumor.
-Crusting and bleeding in the center of the tumor often develops.
-This form of skin cancer is the least deadly as it tends to only stay growing where it started and not spread anywhere else so with proper treatment can be completely eliminated.
+Sometimes small blood vessels can be seen within the tumour.
+Crusting and bleeding in the centre of the tumour often develops.
+This form of skin cancer is the least deadly as it tends to only stay growing where it started and not spread anywhere else, so with proper treatment can be completely eliminated.

 Q: What is squamous cell carcinoma?

-A: Squamous Cell Carcinoma (SCC)is the second most common skin cancer.
+A: Squamous Cell Carcinoma (SCC) is the second most common skin cancer.
 Squamous cell carcinoma is commonly a red, scaling, thickened patch on sun-exposed skin.
-Some are firm hard nodules and dome shaped and when they grow very rapidly a sub-type of Squamous Carcinoma called a keratoacanthoma may be the diagnosis.
+Some are firm hard nodules and dome shaped, and when they grow very rapidly a sub-type of Squamous Carcinoma called a keratoacanthoma may be the diagnosis.
 Ulceration and bleeding may occur.
-SCCs When SCC is not treated, it may develop into a large mass, and has a small chance of spreading to lymph nodes and other organs.
+When SCC is not treated, it may develop into a large mass, and has a small chance of spreading to lymph nodes and other organs.

 Q: What are the signs of skin cancer?

 A: There are a variety of different skin cancer signs.
 These include changes in the skin that do not heal, ulcerating in the skin, discoloured skin, and changes in existing moles such as jagged edges to the mole and enlargement of the mole.
 Symptoms such as pain and bleeding are late features and therefore it is a mistake to think that if it is not hurting or bleeding it must be alright.